Ontario Basketball releases Return to Play Guidelines for Phase 3

 ONTARIO BASKETBALL PHASE 3

-OBA member teams can now practice or train at an indoor facility in areas of Ontario that have moved to Stage 3, with modified health and safety measures in place to ensure practices are “non-contact.”
+OBA member teams can now practice or train at an indoor facility in areas of Ontario that have moved to Stage 2 (Red zone restrictions) or Stage 3 (Green, Yellow and Orange zones).
+No activity is permitted in Stage 1 (Gray lockdown zone) regions.
+Sports may only be practised or played within the facility if they do not allow for physical contact between players or if they have been modified to avoid physical contact between the players.
 This means you can pass the ball to teammates, and run certain drills but none that would likely result in physical contact including defence.
 These rules have been set by the Ontario government.

 - Fill out the OBA Assumption of Risk Waiver form with a parent or guardian if you have not yet done so, or completed as part of the registration process.
 This will ensure you have insurance for associated risks of basketball activities, not for COVID-19 as contagion insurance is not being offered at this time.

-- When you arrive at the gym a staff member may ask you to give a Daily Attestation of Health where you declare that you have no symptoms.
-The facility records that information and keeps it on file in case of suspected outbreaks.
+- When you arrive at the gym in a Yellow, Orange or Red zone, a staff member will record your contact information for contact tracing purposes.
+In regions in the Orange and Red zone they will ask you to give a Daily Attestation of Health where you declare that you have no symptoms.
+The facility records that information and keeps it on file for at least one month in case of suspected outbreaks.

-- Training in areas in Stage 3 can take place with a maximum of 50 persons inside of an indoor facility subject to local gathering guidelines, or 10 players in a Stage 2 zone.
+- Training in Phase 3 can take place with a maximum of 50 participants (10 in red zone), 50 spectators (No spectators in Orange or Red zones; however, a person under the age of 18 years may be accompanied by 1 parent/ guardian).
+No activity should be taking place in Gray “lockdown” zones.
 If gyms are separated by doors/ permanent walls training can occur in each space but not if a multi-court facility is one open space.
 Phase 3 allows for passing of the ball between teammates for drills, but activities that may result in physical contact (including defence) are not permitted at this time.

 Ontario Recreational Facilities Association – COVID-19 Updates